Joined Stern 1983

-Professor Dhar teaches courses on Digital Marketing, Trading Strategies, and Prediction.
+Professor Dhar teaches courses on Trading Strategies, Prediction, Data Science, and Foundations of FinTech.
 He also writes on IT-driven transformation such as the one currently driving education, and implications for how firms talk to customers and partners and govern data responsibly.

 He has written over 70 research articles, funded by grants from industry and the National Science Foundation.
 He pioneered the use of machine learning for predictive modeling on Wall Street across proprietary systematic trading, risk management, and customer and salesforce management.
 He is a frequent speaker in academic as well as industrial forums.

 Professor Dhar received his Bachelor of Technology from the Indian Institute of Technology in Delhi, and his Master of Philosophy and Doctor of Philosophy from the University of Pittsburgh.

 Ph.D., Artificial Intelligence, 1984